andilge/8ch-constant-current-LED-driver/README.md

 The board revisions are accessible in the  "gerber + drills" folder.
 Check CHANGELOG.md for detailed revision history.

+An example esphome yaml file is located in the "esphome" folder.

 ## Where to go
 I know some additional information is needed to get going.
 I'm planning to build up a wiki here with a step by step procedure, but I got no time to roll this off swiftly :-(